 Obama's infrastructure investment proposal is, in effect, a $50 billion down-payment on the $450 billion six-year transportation bill that failed to pass Congress last year.
 Note also that the $50 billion does not come close to the $2.2 trillion the American Society of Civil Engineers says is needed to repair existing infrastructure.
 But a $50 billion investment "jumpstart" is a pragmatic way of moving forward on urgent repairs.

-Here is my own prediction about the timeline of how this legislation will play out in Washington:
+Here's how the timeline of this legislation could play out in Washington:

 - Look for an 11th hour attempt by Democrats to bring up Obama's infrastructure plan in November's lame-duck Congress; Republicans will rebuff it.